sasfog/Open-PupilEXT/Misc/Remote_control_commands.md

 `IE <value>` - Set exposure in microseconds, any positive floating point number is accepted

+`IB <value>` - Set binning, any integer number of 1,2,4 accepted, and will be set according to camera capabilities

 `IG <value>` - Set gain, any floating point number is accepted, minimum `0.0`